oobabooga/text-generation-webui/extensions/telegram_bot/readme.md

 FEATURES:
 - chat and notebook modes
-- session (chat history) for all users are separative (by chat_id)
+- session for all users are separative (by chat_id)
+- local session history - conversation won't to be lost
 - nice "X typing" during generating (users will not think that bot is stuck)
 - you can use .json characters!!!
-- reset history button, remove single bot (not yours) message from history, continue bot's previous message
+- regenerate last message, remove last messages from history, reset history button, continue previous message
 - threading: you can send few message simultaneously and bot will answer them all - but GPU may be overloaded and some message may stuck!!!

 TBC: